 2. Greater Word-of-Mouth Publicity

-The right restaurant loyalty programs will not only fare better than marketing and advertising campaigns but will also lead to more favorable word-of-mouth publicity.
+The right restaurant loyalty programs will not only fare better than marketing and advertising campaigns but will also lead to more favourable word-of-mouth publicity.

 3. Higher Profits and Revenue